jha14/PRDM1-Tcell-atherosclerosis/README.md

 ## 📄 Citation
 If you use this code or data in your research, please cite the original paper:

 Han Jin, Sanne L. Maas, et al. (2025).
 Identification of a PRDM1-regulated T cell network to regulate atherosclerotic plaque inflammation.
-Genome Medicine.
+Under Review.
 [DOI pending]

 (*Han Jin and Sanne L. Maas contributed equally to this work*)